-Windows Phone Marketplace surpasses 100,000 published apps milestoneAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone Marketplace surpasses 100,000 published apps milestoneAlex Wagner - Editorial Director of News and Content

 We've watched as Windows Phone reached several app-related achievements since its debut in October 2010, but today Microsoft's mobile platform has hit its biggest milestone yet.
 According to data from All About Windows Phone, over 100,000 apps have been published to the Windows Phone Marketplace to date.
 The exact figure is said to be around 100,145, though due to some apps no longer being available, there are actually around 88,371 apps ready for download around the world.
 It took the Windows Phone Marketplace 20 months to hit the 100,000 app milestone.
 To compare, it took Android 24 months and iOS 16 months to hit the same app total.